fertrevino/menuop/AI_AGENT.md

 ## Tasks in Progress

-- [ ] Create landing page that presents the product features.
+[x] Create landing page that presents the product features.
+[ ] Add a sign in window that appears when a user clicks on sign in in the landing page.